 Mike leads a team which specialises in quantitative evaluations and linked health and social care projects.
-He has led several evaluation projects including, the evaluation of the 'Rapid Assessment Interface and Discharge' Plus Test Bed Programme in Birmingham and Solihull and providing support to local sites to evaluate the impact of the IAPT Long Term Conditions programme.
-He is currently managing a Case Study Evaluation of the national Stranded Patients Programme.
-This involves managing qualitative and quantitative research, including running an Interrupted Time Series analysis for 3 outcome metrics.
+He has led several evaluation projects including, the evaluation of the 'Rapid Assessment Interface and Discharge' Plus Test Bed Programme in Birmingham and Solihull and a Case Study Evaluation of the national Stranded Patients Programme.

 Mike has successfully delivered reports that match data across health and social care to provide insight on the local health economy.
 The reports have supported integrated planning by defining the proportion and characteristics of the small number of very high cost individuals who consume the most resources.
 The data can be used to develop new commissioning initiatives targeting high cost service groups and to evaluate those that have been implemented.
 The team has supported several Better Care Fund Pioneer and Vanguard Sites to understand how health and social care services are delivered in their local health economies so they can develop plans to manage demand across the system.